frittsnl/sundata-metropolis-client-php/docs/Api/CreatingAMeterApi.md

     $config
 );
 $company_id = 56; // int | The id of the company
-$account_name = sundata; // string | The name of the account.
+$account_name = sundata_enphase; // string | The name of the account.
 It can be found using the driver-accounts endpoint.

 try {
     $result = $apiInstance->getCredentialCompositions($company_id, $account_name);